-St George's has an exceptionally strong legacy of delivering an outstanding International Baccalaureate Diploma Programme and the school consistently receives the highest results of any school of its type in Italy and amongst the highest of any school of its type across continental Europe.
+St George's has an exceptionally strong legacy of delivering an outstanding International Baccalaureate Diploma Programme and the school consistently receives the highest results of any school in Italy and amongst the highest of any school of its type across continental Europe.
+We offer over 30 separate courses.
+Details of each are enclosed within this booklet.